Fact-checking at AFP

 We seek throughout to share tips and tools to help others carry out fact-checking and verification.

 AFP is part of Facebook's third-party fact-checking programme.
 We consider stories flagged on Facebook as part of the material we investigate.
-Content rated "false" by fact-checkers is downgraded in news feeds so fewer people will see it.
+Content rated "false" by fact checkers is downgraded in news feeds so fewer people will see it.
 The content is however not deleted as a result of the rating.
 AFP's fact-checking operations receive direct support through Facebook's programme.

 AFP is a signatory of the IFCN code of principles.
 These include a commitment to: nonpartisanship and fairness, transparency of sources, transparency of funding and organisation, transparency of methodology and an open and honest corrections policy.

 If you believe AFP has not respected the code of principles, you can directly inform the IFCN here.